-The evaluation of the study environments is required by law and carried out at SDU every two years.
-SDU wants the best possible study environment for its students, meaning the best possible physical, aesthetic, virtual, mental and social conditions.
-That is why we need to get the students’ opinion.
+SDU is currently conducting a survey on the student study environment, which is why we sent out an e-mail on Tuesday, 19 February, containing a link to over 20,000 full-time students distributed across SDU’s five campuses.
+The evaluation of study environments is required by law and carried out at SDU every two years.
+SDU wants the best possible study environment for its students, meaning the best possible physical, aesthetic, virtual, mental and social frameworks.

 Want to know more?

 You can find more information about this and previous surveys on the pages in the menu to the right.
 For example, you canread about our confidentiality policy and find answers to frequently asked questions in the survey.

 The University of Southern Denmark works systematically to improve the study environment for students by carrying out an evaluation and satisfaction measurement of conditions every two years, which we at SDU refer to as a ‘Study Environment Survey’.
 The survey is conducted for all full-time students at the university (which is required by law).
 Students have the option to complete the questionnaire in either Danish or English.
 A similar Study Environment Survey may be carried out for part-time students upon request from the university’s faculties.
 The Study Environment Survey is anchored in the general occupational health and safety committee at SDU and is organised by HR Service in collaboration with Student Services.
 The faculties are responsible for the preparation of action plans for all programmes at the respective faculty and for involving relevant bodies in determining which initiatives/improvements to implement.